 Oh me oh my, I love this plant!
 Granted, she is a space taker, growing first it’s large rosette of leaves then boom, here come the flowers… Tall white spikes of flowers that get stronger in smell as they age, I like to grow forests of the stuff!
 But do take mind, you either love the smell or you find the muskiness a bit too, well, musky. (the leaves don’t hold any scent).
 The Turkenstanica variety I grow has white flowers with sometimes a lavender edging. 🌿All my plants are grown organically.

 Clary Sage v.
-Turkenstanica plants for sale in NZ
+Turkenstanica

 - Growth Type; Biennial